Contents

 Natural Light.

 Homes are ending up being greener.
-Conserving energy is a major cornerstone of residential LEED certification.
+Conserving energy is a significant foundation of residential LEED certification.
 LEED houses use up to 30% less energy than non-LEED houses.
-Skylights bring free, clean, natural light into homes, minimizing the quantity of synthetic light required in a home.
+Skylights bring free, tidy, natural light into houses, lowering the amount of artificial light required in a home.

 Heat Gain When Required.